The 4 Needs Advance Medical Directive®

 Federal law requires every nursing home to create a care plan.
 The care plan begins with a baseline assessment, which should occur within two weeks after a resident moves into the new facility, by a team from the nursing home (which may include a doctor, nurse, social worker, dietician, and physical, occupational, or recreational therapist).
 This team will use the information provided by the resident and the family about the resident’s medical and emotional needs to generate this baseline assessment, which then becomes the yardstick against which the caregivers can measure the resident’s progress.

 The Farr Law Firm’s proprietary 4-Needs Advance Medical Directive® includes our proprietary Long-Term Care Directive®.
-The Long-Term Care Directive helps you organize, store, and disseminate information provided by you in order to better serve your future long-term care needs and to guide those who you will depend on for future care.
+The Long-Term Care Directive helps you organize, store, and disseminate information provided by you to better serve your future long-term care needs and to guide those who you will depend on for future care.
 The Long-Term Care Directive identifies your specific needs, desires, habits, and preferences, and guides your caregivers as to your wishes, should you find yourself in a nursing home or assisted living facility, unable to communicate, perhaps as the result of a stroke or other brain injury or dementia.

 Diet: Your Long-Term Care Directive can explain all of your dietary habits and preferences, such as whether you prefer coffee or tea in the morning, and how you take it (lightened, sweetened, etc.); whether you like juice with your breakfast and what type; whether you prefer a hot breakfast with eggs and breakfast meat or a cold breakfast with cereal or a muffin (and what type of cereal and what type of muffin).